fcanela/lifenastic-users/README.md

 The following virtual machines are defined in `Vagrantfile`:

+* `service` which contains:
+    *  NodeJS
+    *  A synced repository directory at `/repo`.
+* `dependencies` which contains:
-* `db` which contains a running PostgreSQL server listening at default port.
+    * a running PostgreSQL server listening at default port.
-* `rabbitmq` which contains a running RabbitMQ server listening at default port.
+    * a running RabbitMQ server listening at default port.
 Web management plugin is enabled at port 15672.
-* `sandbox` which contains NodeJS and a synced repository directory at `/repo`.

 Credentials are included in `.env.example`.